iotaledger/legacy-migration-tool/packages/desktop/README.md

-# Firefly - Desktop
+# Legacy Migration Tool - Desktop

-This is the directory for the desktop application of Firefly - IOTA's new official wallet.
+This is the directory for the desktop application of Legacy Migration Tool.

 ## Setup

 The following __must__ be installed on all platforms:

-- [Node.js](https://nodejs.org/en/) 14+ (NOTE: There may be issues with Node.js 15 on Windows)
+- [Node.js](https://nodejs.org/en/) 14 - Node.js 16 (NOTE: There may be issues with Node.js 15 on Windows)
 - [Yarn](https://classic.yarnpkg.com/en/docs/install)
 - [Rust](https://www.rust-lang.org/tools/install)